s-leroux/Pegparse/README.md

     );
 ```

-As you can see, by default the parser returns the data in nested array.
-These nested array
+As you can see, by default, the parser returns the data in nested arrays.
+These nested arrays
-forms a tree-like structure whose leaves are the indivisual characters.
+form a tree-like structure whose leaves are the individual characters.
 Each rule traversed
 during the parsing has created a new node in the tree.
-In other words, each time some input
+In other words, each time an input
-match a rule, the corresponding data are packed into a new array.
+matches a rule, the corresponding data are packed into a new array.
 Great.
 But not
 very practical.
-In particular, we've lost the semantic informations during the
+In particular, we've lost the semantic information during the
-process: we can't know which sub-tree match which rule.
+process: we can't know which sub-tree matches which rule.

 Custom actions
 --------------

 The default action when reducing a rule is to pack all the nested data into an array.
-Most of the time you want something more specific than that.
+Most of the time, you want something more specific than that.
 In particular,
 we would like to create strings instead of manipulating individual characters.

 You instruct Pegparse to use a custom reduction action by passing a JavaScript function